 partner organizations that Pact supported in 2020

-A pioneer and innovator in what is now among the most critical disciplines in international development, Pact has been strengthening groups and communities around the world for more than 40 years.
+A pioneer and innovator in what is now among the most critical disciplines in international development, Pact has been strengthening groups and communities around the world for 50 years.
 This includes community-based organizations, civil society organizations, advocacy groups and government agencies.
 As a global partner with extensive experience in holistic, integrated development, we help organizations, governments and systems craft development agendas, plan for change and take effective action.